Last Updated on January 10, 2022 by Obaro Alidou K.

 Different Types of Managed WordPress Hosting

 YES, there is more than just one type of managed WordPress hosting.
 In fact, they are categorized according to the control panel they use which also determines how powerful they are.
 This having been said, there are two different types of managed WordPress hosting: Custom panel based and cPanel/Plesk based ones.
 Let’s take a closer look at each to understand how they work.

 Custom Panel Based

 Most managed WordPress hosting companies are using a custom control panel instead of the traditional and well-known cPanel.
 Sure, cPanel is the most popular web hosting control panel and the perfect one for shared hosting.
 However, it presents some limitations that managed WordPress hosting can’t accommodate with.
 That is why specialized WordPress companies have opted to use their own control panels.

 The good news is that it allows you to manage everything into a single box.
 The bad news, on the other hand, is that the companies that have custom control panels do not provide email hosting.
-It means you can’t set your professional email address like email@example.com.
+It means you can’t set your professional email address as [email protected].
 You should use third-party services like Google apps, RackSpace, or pay for it as an add-on from the company ($1-$3/month).

 The second category is using our habitual cPanel and Plesk control panel.
-Those companies are more flexible and provide email hosting.
+These companies are more flexible and provide email hosting.
 It is also the cheapest option which in that way has a slightly lower performance (nothing deceptive).

 Now that you know the different types of managed WordPress hosting, it is important to understand next, the advantages and drawbacks.
 Let’s move on!